-Why I Teach So Much History
+Why I Teach So Many History Writing Lessons

 “Why teach history like this?
 Isn’t history only a minor part of the curriculum?” they wonder.